smartgeber Logo

 Antwort der Redaktion

-Pumpkins are a staple in many fall recipes, but if you're watching your carb and sugar intake, you might be wondering how they fit into your diet.
-Let's dive into the nutritional content of pumpkins and see how they compare to other vegetables.
+Pumpkins are a staple in many fall recipes, but if you're watching your carb and sugar intake, you might wonder how they fit into your diet.
+Let's explore the nutritional profile of pumpkins to see if they are high in carbs and sugar.

 Last updated 3 mins ago